Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **detectors**: (array of integers) :ref:`detector_ids` for each timestamp.
   Typical data-type uint8.

-When the dataset contains nanotime information (i.e. arrival time of each photon with respect to a laser pulse), the following fields must be present:
+When the dataset contains TCSPC or nanotime information (i.e. arrival time of each photon with respect to a laser pulse), the following fields must be present: